Author & Artist Notes

 There are many examples already published on the PLOSable website that have been written by undergraduate students.
 Two good PLOSable examples are “Eat More, Sleep More” and “Half Man, Half Machine: Becoming Robotic.”
 Both examples use vivid imagery and examples to keep young audiences interested, and include many pictures from Wikimedia Commons and the respective primary research articles.

 Check in with us to see if the article you want to work on is available.
 Remember, they must be a Research type article (no Essays, Primers, Synopses, etc.).
 These emails can be sent to email@example.com.
 Once you get approval, you can start writing.

 PLOSable articles should be between 700 and 1000 words, but can be longer depending on the background information that needs to be presented.
 Strive to make your articles long enough to convey the importance of the scientific finding, but short enough to catch and keep a young student’s interest.
 Break the text up into shorter sub-sections with catchy titles, and include plenty of visuals.

 These are complex topics, so naturally there will be some scientific words that are very important to the study.
 For every article there will be a technical “Words to Know” section of scientific vocabulary that need to be defined prior to reading the article.
 Identify these key words and write short, kid-friendly definitions that we will include at the beginning of the article.
 Make sure you are checking that all text is around a 9th grade reading level using a trustable readability tool.

 Don’t forget the pictures!
 Both PLOS Biology and PLOS One are open access, peer-reviewed journals, so Ask A Biologist can publish any of the images and tables presented within the scientific article.
 We now require that each PLOSable has at least one original graph (preferable) or other figure from the PLOS article.
 Make sure to explain the image in the text of your article and write a detailed caption so students can follow along.
-We also encourage you to search Wikimedia Commons, an open access image repository, for graphics to accompany your article.
+We also encourage you to search Clker.com, Pixabay, and Wikimedia Commons, all these sources are open access image repositories, for graphics to accompany your article.